 Brandon was the recipient of the Presidential Award from the Master Brewers Association of the Americas in 1982 and 1983, and the Best Paper Award from the Society of Soft Drink Technologists in 1984.
 In 2005 he was selected by the Canadian government to be the only non-Canadian to serve as a member of Health Canada’s Expert Advisory Panel on Breast Implants, specializing in material characterization and failure analysis.
 Professor Brandon was selected as the Chairman of the Symposium on Biomaterials in Plastic and Reconstructive Surgery at the World Biomaterials Congress in 2000 (Hawaii), 2004 (Sydney), and 2008 (Amsterdam).
 In 2012 he was one of two U.S. researchers chosen by the European Commission to serve on a scientific committee to evaluate fraudulently manufactured silicone gel breast implants made by the French company PIP.

 He has been a consultant for many industrial firms, including Allergan Medical, Barry-Wehmiller, Chrysler, Coca Cola, Dow Corning, Enerfab, Evera Medical, G. Heileman Brewing Company, Geo.
 J. Meyer Manufacturing, Ideal Implant Inc., Inamed, Mentor Corporation, Monsanto, Permea Inc., Sientra, TheraNova, and the Canadian Government (Health Canada and Justice Canada).
 He has been an expert witness/consultant for litigation, including patent infringement cases.

-He is a Professional Engineer, registered in the State of Missouri, and a member of the U.S. Triathlon Association.
+He is a registered Professional Engineer and a member of the U.S. Triathlon Association.